Propane vs Butane vs Isobutane Gas

 Boiling Point: Turning from Liquid to Gas

-Propane boiling point is -42°C whereas butane boils at -0.4°C.
+Propane boiling point is -42°C whereas butane boiling point is -0.4°C.

-This means you have a huge problem if you try to use pure butane when the temperature drops below freezing.
+This means you have a huge problem if you try to use pure butane gas when the temperature drops below freezing.

 No Boiling = No Vapourisation = No Gas

-So, with butane only, you could find yourself with no gas for your heater and cooking appliances when it gets cold.
+So, with butane gas only, you could find yourself with no gas for your heater and cooking appliances when it gets cold.

 This can work well when there are temperatures both below and above freezing.

-However, the mixture in the cylinder can become butane rich if there is too much cold weather, with only the propane vapourising and being used.
+However, the mixture in the cylinder can become butane rich if there is too much cold weather, with only the propane gas vapourising and being used.

 New Home LPG customer?